deNBI/cloud-user-docs/wiki/Tutorials/TheiaIde/index.md

 ![[Theia IDE in action/screenshot ]](images/screenshot.png)

-The goal of this tutorial to setup a web IDE (Theia IDE in our case) on a virtual machine running in the de.NBI cloud.
+The goal of this tutorial, is to setup a web IDE (Theia IDE in our case) on a virtual machine running in the de.NBI cloud.
 The setup can be done manually, provided as userdata during virtual machine startup and as ansible role.

-The latter two points based on other de.NBI cloud tutorials ([UserData](../UserData/index.md), [Ansible](../Ansible/index.md)).
+The latter two points are based on other de.NBI cloud tutorials ([UserData](../UserData/index.md), [Ansible](../Ansible/index.md)).
 The tutorial was tested against Ubuntu 18.04 LTS but should work with slightly modifications on most modern cloud images.

 ## Configuration